cyraxx/stuhljs/README.md

 See the sample file `config.sample.json` for examples.

+## Web frontend

+If the configuration option `enableFrontend` is set to `true`, accessing the service from a (reasonably modern) web browser will show a simple frontend allowing you to send notifications.

 ## HTTP API

 Notifications are sent by posting a JSON object to `/stuhl` containing the following properties: